xSyllaa/MvXSDKIngest/CONTRIBUTING.md

 # Contributing to Gitingest

-Thanks for your interest in contributing to Gitingest! 🚀 Gitingest aims to be friendly for first time contributors, with a simple python and html codebase.
+Thanks for your interest in contributing to Gitingest! 🚀 Gitingest aims to be friendly for first time contributors, with a simple Python and HTML codebase.
 We would love your help to make it even better.
 If you need any help while working with the code, please reach out to us on [Discord](https://discord.com/invite/zerRaGK9EC).

 ## How to Contribute (non-technical)